petercepeda/react-redux-workshop/docs/exercise-10.md

   };
   ```

-1. Everything should look and work the same way.
+1. Everything should look and work the same way, except instead of indices you're getting list of ids.
 This gives you an idea of how you would use
 API responses to render components.